Updated June 15, 2023

-On the ios vs android privacy factor, iOS wins any day over Android.
-For example, the Pandora app opens a whole box of troubles by asking permissions for Google identity, contacts, photos, calendars, files, media and call information.
+On the ios vs Android privacy factor, iOS wins any day over Android.
+For example, the Pandora app opens a box of troubles by asking permission for Google identity, contacts, photos, calendars, files, media, and call information.
 Pandora app on iOS has no such requirements.

 Developing the app

-Building and publishing apps for iOS is tougher than Android.
-This is because Android apps are programmed using C, C++ and Java while the OS uses an open platform and source code can be downloaded for free.
-A small one-time registration fee is there for developers who want to publish their app on Google Play Stores.
+Building and publishing apps for iOS is tougher than for Android.
+This is because Android apps are programmed using C, C++, and Java, while the OS uses an open platform, and source code can be downloaded for free.
+A small one-time registration fee exists for developers who want to publish their app on Google Play Stores.
 Android SDK is available for multiple devices.

 In contrast, iOS SDK is only available for Mac, and the right to publish in Apple’s app store requires a hefty fee.

 Android app buttons are monochromatic and have iconography

 iOS buttons have monochrome text with no border, and they tend to be quite simple